marianavinyolas/TP2-Organizacion-de-datos/README.md

 # TP2-Organizacion-de-datos
+##Kaggle competition
-Real or Not?
-NLP with Disaster Tweets Predict which Tweets are about real disasters and which ones are not Kaggle competition
+###Real or Not?
+NLP with Disaster Tweets Predict which Tweets are about real disasters and which ones are not

 Oh La La...
 Data!
 * Hamma AALI CHTOUKI - Padrón 106607 - Alumno regular de intercambio.